redstone-finance/redstone-node/README.md

 # RedStone Node

-RedStone Node is a core module in the [RedStone ecosystem](docs/REDSTONE_ECOSYSTEM.md), which is responsible for fetching data from different sources and broadcasting it to the Arweave blockchain and the RedStone cache layer.
+RedStone Node is a core module in the [RedStone ecosystem](docs/COMPILED_ORACLE_DOCS.md), which is responsible for fetching data from different sources and broadcasting it to the Arweave blockchain and the RedStone cache layer.

+You can check the compiled oracle documentation [here.](docs/COMPILED_ORACLE_DOCS.md)

 ## 📖 Main concepts
 | Concept | Description |